DanWahlin/Featured-Content/README.md

 1. Run `npm run deploy` to deploy your code to the `gh-pages` branch in your repository.

 1. Visit your GitHub Pages site at https://[your-username].github.io/[your-repo-name].

+## Updating and Deploying this Project

+1. Update the package version in `package.json`.
+1. Update the readme (where the scripts & styles are hosted) so it uses the latest package version.
+1. Run `npm run build` to build the project if you want to ensure it looks good first.
+1. Run `npm run deploy` to deploy the project to GitHub Pages (it will do a build as well).